heckler1/ansible_playbooks/README.md

 8. It forces root logins over SSH to use key-based auth.
 9. It disables TCP timestamps.
 10. Finally, it reboots the host to apply the changes and latest kernel.

+For the Nextcloud installation script, if the memcache warning bothers you, just add "'memcache.local' => '\OC\Memcache\APCu'," to /var/www/html/config/config.php.